Course overview

 and

-(c) evidence of having at least three months of full-time equivalent relevant experience working directly with children, adolescents or adults, as recognised by UWA;
+(c) evidence of having at least six months of full-time equivalent relevant experience working directly with children, adolescents or adults, as recognised by UWA;

 and

-(d) a satisfactory personal statement, as recognised by UWA;
+(d) a satisfactory written personal statement, as recognised by UWA;

 and

-(e) a curriculum vitae summarising relevant occupational and practical experience, as recognised by UWA.
+(e) a curriculum vitae outlining relevant documented occupational and practical experience, as recognised by UWA;

-(2) Applicants without a satisfactory personal statement, curriculum vitae or registration may be invited to attend an interview to determine suitability for admission.
+(2) Applicants may be invited to attend an interview to determine suitability for admission.

 Admission ranking and selection